ResultadosDigitais/matrix/README.md

 ## Understanding #matrix
 ### Rooms
-The inside of **#matrix** there are some rooms.
-In this rooms is possible to see others colleagues and if they are talking or in a meeting in the avatar will appear a head set icon. (eg. In the image the guys in the Platform-Email room are in a meeting)
+When you are inside of the **#matrix** you will see several rooms.
+Because there is no way to actually _see_ the person you can't tell if they are on a meeting or phone call.
+To help with that, we show a headset icon around their avatar.
+In the image below you can see that people in the _Platform-Email_ room are in a meeting.

 |                              Office Page                               |                                     With Sidebar                                     |
 | :--------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |